kubernetes/enhancements/keps/sig-api-machinery/5793-manifest-based-admission-control-config/README.md

 Related objects (such as a ValidatingAdmissionPolicy and its associated ValidatingAdmissionPolicyBinding) should be placed in the same file to ensure they are loaded and reloaded together atomically.

-The `staticManifestsMergeOrder` field is accepted only on the `MutatingAdmissionWebhook` plugin configuration.
-Setting it to a non-default value on `ValidatingAdmissionWebhook` is a configuration error and fails API server startup, because validating webhooks are dispatched in parallel and their order is not observable.
+The `staticOrder` field is accepted only on the `MutatingAdmissionWebhook` plugin configuration.
+Setting it to a non-default value on `ValidatingAdmissionWebhook` is a configuration error and fails API server startup, because validating webhooks are dispatched in parallel and their order is not relevant for evaluation.
 See [Mutating Webhook Merge Order](#mutating-webhook-merge-order).

 ### Manifest File Format